serebrov/serebrov.github.io-hugo/content/posts/2016-06-10-scaleway-docker-deployment.md

   docker-machine scp -r ./config/.s3cfg scaleway:/root
 ```

-The `postfix` and `mutt` are need for cron to send local emails about jobs.
+The `postfix` and `mutt` are needed for cron to send local emails about jobs.
 You can check these mails by ssh'ing to the server and running mutt.
 The `s3cmd` is used to backup databases and files from the shared storage to S3.
 The `.s3cfg` contains credentials for [s3cmd](http://s3tools.org/s3cmd), it can be generated by running `s3cmd --configure`.